GenericMappingTools/gmt/trunk/doc/rst/source/gmtinfo.rst

     ship_gravity.xygd: N = 6992 <326.125/334.684> <-28.0711/-8.6837> <-47.7/177.6> <0.6/3544.9>

-To find the extreme values in the file track.xy to the nearest 5 units and use this region to draw a line using psxy, run
+To find the extreme values in the file track.xy to the nearest 5 units but shifted to within 1 unit of the data center, and use this region to draw a line using psxy, run

   ::

-    gmt psxy `minmax -I5 track.xy` track.xy -Jx1 -B5 -P > track.ps
+    gmt psxy `gmt info -I5 -D1 track.xy` track.xy -Jx1 -B5 -P > track.ps

 To find the min and max values for each of the first 4 columns, but rounded to integers, and return the result individually for each data